-If you are interested in information regarding foster care and/or adoption please call 513.732.7765, or complete the Inquiry Form.
+If you are interested in information regarding foster care and/or adoption, please contact Trina Farrell at (513) 732-7765, or complete the Inquiry Form.

 After an inquiry is made and an application is submitted to our office, a Homestudy Assessor will be assigned to help guide you through the process.
 The homestudy is an exploration of the applicant’s history, character, and strengths that will lead to successful foster/adoptive placement.
 In addition, many documents must be completed and available for review by your assessor.
 These documents include but are not limited to: